Bagas Hapsoro: Ambassador to Lebanon

 Bagas was sworn in as the ambassador to Lebanon on 5 September 2007.
 He presented his credentials to the President of Lebanon Émile Lahoud on 6 November 2007.
 During his tenure as ambassador, Bagas was involved in promoting cultural exchange, including hosting the Ramayana Ballet in 2008 and facilitating Indonesian participation in the Kahlil Gibran International Seminar in November 2009.
 Following the 2009 earthquake in Padang, Hapsoro composed a song titled Padang Don't Lose Your Hope to raise awareness and funds for the victims.
 According to Bagas, he was able to play the piano and had composed music for years despite lacking knowledge in musical notation or theory.
 The song, which was performed at a charity event in Beirut, raised US$49,700 and was donated for the rehabilitation of an elementary school affected by the earthquake in Padang.

 At the time of his assignment in Lebanon, the Garuda Contingent was being deployed as part of the United Nations Interim Force in Lebanon.
 UNIFIL's most senior officer, Colonel Surawahadi, stated that Bagas facilitated and supported the contingent in resolving permit and reparation related problems.
 Bagas also lobbied the Lebanon president Michel Suleiman to allow the presence of Indonesian ships in UNIFIL by correspondence with the Secretary-General of the United Nations.
 KRI Diponegoro (365) was eventually deployed and served as part of UNIFIL's maritime task force from April to October 2009.
-For his role in supporting the Garuda Contingent, he was awarded an honorary UN peackeeping blue beret by contingent commander Restu Widiyantoro in February 2010.
+For his role in supporting the Garuda Contingent, he was awarded an honorary UN peacekeeping blue beret by contingent commander Restu Widiyantoro in February 2010.

 After his appointment as deputy secretary general of ASEAN, he continued to held dual office as ambassador for a few months.
-In February 2010, He announced his departure to Lebanon officials, including the tourism minister Fadi Abboud, Grand Mufti of Lebanon Mohammed Rashid Qabbani, Kahlil Gibran museum director Antoni Tawk, and Hezbollah chief of international relations Sayyed Ammar Mausawi.
+In February 2010, he announced his departure to Lebanon officials, including the tourism minister Fadi Abboud, Grand Mufti of Lebanon Mohammed Rashid Qabbani, Kahlil Gibran museum director Antoni Tawk, and Hezbollah chief of international relations Sayyed Ammar Mausawi.
 He ended his term on 28 February 2010 and was replaced by chargé d'affaires ad interim R.A.
 Arief.